-A brush pen is a pen with a nib formed to a brush like the name says.
+A brush pen is a pen with a nib formed to a brush as the name says.
 It is mostly made of sleaze fiber or hairs, like the sleaze in sleaze pens.
 Important to know is that the nib is very flexible for drawing thin and thick lines, without breaking the brush.

-What is nib?
+What is the nib?

-Nib is the top of the pen, also the top of an ink pen or brush.
+A nib is the top of the pen, also the top of an ink pen or brush.
 Often the instruments to do calligraphy with are called nibs.